ileka2468/FicsitHosting/project/provisioning-system/FRP_INTEGRATION.md

 The orchestrator:

-1. **Allocates ports via the instance manager**
+1. **Allocates ports via the instance manager** and captures the returned `frps_port` and `frps_token`
 2. **Coordinates timing**:
-   - frpc configuration is fetched after container spawn success
+   - These values are forwarded to host agents when spawning or starting containers
    - Instance entry removed on server stop/delete

 ## File Structure